aimeos/aimeos-docs/src/frontend/jsonapi/catalog.md

     });
     ```

-Or you can use *f_oneid* with pairs of attribute types and list of attribute IDs to filter for product that contains **at least one** of the attributes per type:
+Or you can use *f_oneid* with pairs of attribute types and list of attribute IDs to filter for products that contain **at least one** of the attributes per type:

 === "CURL"
     ```bash